-Retrofitting a DC-DC charger to a Schaudt/Lippert Elektroblock (EBL) system
+Retrofitting a DC-DC charger to a Schaudt/Lippert Elektroblock (EBL) system (EBL-99, EBL-119, EBL-221)

 This document serves as a comprehensive guide for those looking to upgrade their existing motorhome systems by fitting a Roamer LiFePO4 lithium battery.
 The following sections will provide detailed instructions and considerations for integrating a DC-DC charger into your motorhome's electrical system.
-This guide applies to Schaudt/Lippert Elektroblock (EBL) models such as the EBL-99, EBL-119, EBL-221 etc.
+This guide applies to Schaudt/Lippert Elektroblock (EBL) models such as the EBL-99, EBL-119, EBL-221.

 The integration of Roamer LiFePO4 lithium batteries into motorhome systems is a frequently requested upgrade.
 Many motorhome owners seek to enhance their power systems, but may be uncertain about the initial steps.
 This guide aims to clarify the process and provide useful insights.
 EBL systems are commonly found in many coachbuilt motorhomes.
 They offer essential functions; however, due to their tight integration with the vehicle's overall system, it is not advisable to remove them entirely.
 Maintaining the EBL system while upgrading to a lithium battery is crucial for optimal performance.